seandstewart/bardly/pending/problems/the-merchant-of-venice/uncut.md

 It is almost morning,
 And yet I am sure you are not satisfied
 Of these events at full.
 Let us go in;
-And charge us there upon inter’gatories,
+And charge us there upon inter'gatories,
 And we will answer all things faithfully.

 **GRATIANO**
-Let it be so: the first inter’gatory
+Let it be so: the first inter'gatory
 That my Nerissa shall be sworn on is,
 Whether till the next night she had rather stay,
 Or go to bed now, being two hours to day:
 But were the day come, I should wish it dark,
-That I were couching with the doctor’s clerk.
+That I were couching with the doctor's clerk.
-Well, while I live I’ll fear no other thing
+Well, while I live I'll fear no other thing
-So sore as keeping safe Nerissa’s ring.
+So sore as keeping safe Nerissa's ring.

 *Exeunt*